 #23: Backup your work ahead of time if needed

-If you need to grant the seller with admin access to your WordPress website or CPanel from your hosting provider, you should consider backup your site and download it locally before handing over the access.
-For Wordpress, you can use free plugin UpDraftPlus Backups to backup and download it to your Google Drive or local PC.
-This is one of those high-risk, low probability hazards that you want to avoid.
+If you need to grant the seller with admin access to your WordPress website or CPanel from your hosting provider, you should consider backup your site and downloading it locally before handing over the access.
+For WordPress, you can use the free plugin UpDraftPlus Backups to backup and download it to your Google Drive or local PC.
+This is one of those high-risk, low-probability hazards that you want to avoid.
 It is better safe than sorry.

 #24: Give seller time to do quality work

 Some sellers offer gig extra to prioritize your work and finish more quickly.
 My recommendation is you should plan ahead, so you don’t have to count on the seller to beat the deadline and pay an extra fee.
 Instead, I would prefer to give the seller an ample amount of time to do a quality job.
 I will always approve and never give a bad review just because a seller needs to extend the deadline to complete the job.